 Designed to enable contractors to form their own limited companies, AOG RESOURCES CIS provides all the professional services required by an individual wanting to create their own business.

-Offering construction workers full employment rights with tax and NIC contributions taken at source, AOG RESOURCES CIS Collective, or also enables up to 15% of salary to be reclaimed in legitimate expenses.
+Offering construction workers full employment rights with tax and NIC contributions taken at source, AOG RESOURCES CIS COLLECTIVE, also enables up to 15% of salary to be reclaimed in legitimate expenses.

 The ‘CIS ‘ product also enables contractors to maximise their income and yet still benefit from all statutory benefits including sick, maternity and holiday pay.